e-overton/mice-analysis-scripts/README.md

 ====================
 SciFiEfficiency: A script to understand the efficiency of the detector, to use edit the parameters at the top of the file.

+ScifiDeadEst: A script to estimate the number of dead channels in the detector using using particle data.